qubic/core/README.md

 - Default `PORT` is **31841**, you can change it in `qubic.cpp`
 - An epoch will have `TESTNET_EPOCH_DURATION` (**3000**) ticks by default, you can change it in `public_settings.h`
+- You can deploy your own RPC server of local devnet [how to](https://qubic-sc-docs.pages.dev/rpc/setup-rpc)

 ## Supporting Platform